Application deadline: October 10, 2023 (at 5:00 p.m. EST)

-Up to 8 grants are available to recent university and college graduates who would like to conduct independent research and/or to study in Greece during academic year 2023-2024.
+Up to 5 grants are available to recent university and college graduates, Master’s and Ph.D. level students who would like to conduct independent research during academic year 2024-2025.
 See "Candidate Profile" for a description of the award categories.

 The official start date for U.S. Fulbright Student Research Grants in Greece is September 15.
 All grants need to conclude by end of June.
 Six-month grant terms are available for Ph.D. candidates and independent arts/cultural projects.

+Fulbright Greece will award up to five grants to a) recent college/university graduates, b) students pursuing a Master’s degree and c) Ph.D. candidates.
 Applications will be considered from well-qualified students in all fields and at all degree levels that require minimal supervision.
 The Fulbright Foundation especially encourages applications for research in: environmental and sustainability studies, marine sciences, STEM fields, STEAM education, negotiation and conflict management/human rights, technology in the arts and education, agriculture, political science, transportation science, climate and climate diplomacy, renewable resources and energy.
+Art projects require an academic affiliation with a Greek state university or an art public benefit organization.
 Graduate level students of classical, Byzantine and contemporary Greece who wish to conduct research at the American School of Classical Studies at Athens (ASCSA) are also welcome to apply.
-A separate application to the ASCSA must be filed simultaneously with the Fulbright application.
+Students must file a separate application to the ASCSA in addition to their Fulbright application.

 Accepted Degree Levels